spelunkydubu/ReadingRuru/README.md

 ## 🥳🥳🥳 A reading ruler!!

-## 📝 Please note , dependencies include python3 and customtkinter!
+## 📝 Please note , dependencies include python3 , tkinter , and customtkinter!

 ## 🤩 Thank you for using my app!